DurhamARC-Training/durhamarc-training.github.io/index.md

         <section>
             <h2>About Durham ARC</h2>
             <p>
-                Durham Advanced Research Computing provides training and support for researchers at Durham University.
+                Durham University Advanced Research Computing provides training and support for researchers and postgraduate students at Durham University.
                 Our courses are designed to help you develop essential computational skills, from version control to parallel programming.
 We follow Software Carpentry teaching methods, emphasizing hands-on learning and peer support.
             </p>
             <p>
-                Many of our courses are based on or adapted from <a href="https://software-carpentry.org/" target="_blank">Software Carpentry</a> materials, which are openly licensed and community-developed.
+                Some of our courses are based on or adapted from <a href="https://software-carpentry.org/" target="_blank">Software Carpentry</a> materials, which are openly licensed and community-developed.
             </p>
         </section>